brechtm/rinohtype/doc/quickstart.rst

 Using an Existing Template
 --------------------------

-Rinohtype provides a number of standard :ref:`document templates`.
+Rinohtype provides a number of :ref:`document_templates`.
 These can be customized by passing an instance of the associated :class:`rinoh.template.TemplateConfiguration` as `configuration` on template instantiation.